Teaching English to Speakers of Other Languages (TESOL) Certificate

 The graduate TESOL certificate program is for individuals who already hold a bachelor’s degree in any field, including both current University of Dayton graduate students and non-students.

 This program prepares students to teach English as an additional language in post-secondary schools, adult education settings and private language institutes in the United States and abroad.
 It can also help pre- and in-service P-12 teachers gain competence in working with English language learners in their grade-level and content-area classrooms.
-However, the certificate alone does not qualify a teacher for TESOL endorsement from the State of Ohio.
+Please note that the certificate alone does not qualify a teacher for TESOL endorsement from the State of Ohio.
+Teachers interested in earning an endorsement should look into the UD TESOL endorsement program.

 Our TESOL certificate is available either in a traditional classroom setting or as a fully online program.
-The online program is ideal for students unable to attend on campus class sessions or students for whom self-paced learning is more desirable.
-For more information about our online TESOL certificate program, contact us.
+The online program is ideal for students unable to attend sessions on campus or students for whom self-paced learning is more desirable.
+For more information about our online TESOL certificate program, contact us at email@example.com.

 What do I need to submit with my application?

-- Official transcripts from all prior undergraduate and graduate study.
+- Official transcripts from all prior undergraduate and graduate studies

-- One letter of recommendation from an employer, professor or another in a position to evaluate your professional and academic potential.
+- One letter of recommendation from an employer, professor or another individual in a position to evaluate your professional and academic potential

-- A statement of purpose that addresses your motivation for joining the program; your prior experience with language, international populations, education, and any other relevant areas; and your future career goals.
+- A statement of purpose that addresses your future goals and motivation for joining the program; your prior experience with language, international populations, education, and any other relevant areas

-- TOEFL iBT, IELTS, MAT or GRE score, as needed.
+- TOEFL iBT, IELTS, MAT or GRE scores, as needed

 Program requirements for all areas of study can be found in the online Catalog.